 Community foundations also provide services to donors who wish to establish endowed funds (commonly called donor-advised funds) without incurring the administrative and legal costs of starting independent foundations.

-The top five foundations, according to total assets, are the Bill and Melinda Gates Foundation, The Ford Foundation, J.Paul Getty Trust, the Robert Wood Johnson Foundation, and the W.K.
+The top five foundations, according to total assets, are the Bill & Melinda Gates Foundation, The Ford Foundation, J.Paul Getty Trust, the Robert Wood Johnson Foundation, and the W.K.
 Kellogg Foundation.
 (Key Facts on US Foundations, 2013 Edition)